ModdersCentral/NaniteCore/README.md

 v1.0.0.0 Examples

-**layout Could change at any time, Though it will be some-what backwards-compatible with the old layout***
+**layout Could change at any time, Though it will be some-what backwards-compatible if a new layout gets made***

       Dim MyTable as new DataTable("Table_name_here")
       MyTable.AddColumn("username", column_Types.String, 255)'we add a string column that has 255 as the max characters